2023 MAGS Three Minute Thesis Competition

-What is a three-minute thesis (3MT®)?
-To encourage students to effectively explain their research in three minutes in a language appropriate to a non-specialist audience, the University of Queensland developed the 3-Minute Thesis® competition.
+To encourage students to effectively explain their research in three minutes in a language appropriate to a non-specialist audience, the University of Queensland developed the 3MT® Three Minute Thesis competition.
 MAGS hosts the CGS-affiliate midwestern region competition where students summarize their research in three minutes using pre-determined guidelines.
 A panel of judges scores each presentation to determine the top two awardees.
 MAGS members in the audience select the People’s Choice Award.
 The first place winner has the opportunity to represent MAGS at the national CGS competition, with the nominating institution’s support.

 Institutional Guidelines: